 - Click on Advanced.

-- Scroll down to Bridge mode.
+- Scroll down to Tunnel protocol and click on OpenVPN.

 By default, Bridge mode is set to Automatic.
 This means that if the app fails to connect three times (often a sign that you're stuck behind a restrictive firewall), it will then attempt a bridge connection.